Other Places to Find Me

 After leaving the USAF, I went to work for a small VAR in the New Jersey area, where I focused on Novell Netware networks.
 From there, I went to work for the American Society of Mechanical Engineers.
 I then worked as a network administrator at BASF, then for the advanced technology group at BASF.
-My wife and I decided to leave the New Jersey area, relocating to Raleigh in 1995.
+I decided to leave the New Jersey area, relocating to Raleigh in 1995.

-In 1996, I took a position at Cisco Systems in the Hardware TAC team, then moved to FTE, then to the Routing Protocols backend TRT.
-I stayed at Cisco for 16 years, moving through the global escalation team, then Deployment and Architecture for IOS and XR.
-I left Cisco as a Distinguished Architect.
-After Cisco, I worked for Verisign Labs, researching global Internet security and DNS issues, then was briefly at VCE, then Ericsson working on various provider networks, then LinkedIn as a network architect.
+In 1996, I took a position at Cisco Systems in the Hardware TAC team, then moved to FTE, then to the Routing Protocols backline TRT.
+I stayed at Cisco for 16 years, moving through global escalation, Deployment and Architecture for IOS, and working on XR.
+I left Cisco as a Distinguished Architect to work for Verisign Labs, researching global Internet security and DNS issues, then was briefly at VCE, then Ericsson working on various provider networks, then LinkedIn as an infrastructure architect.
+I am now at Juniper Networks, focusing on DC fabrics, open-source, and standards.

-Across those years I have worked on a lot of different projects.
-The first network engineering project I published was the EIGRP White Paper, working with Don Slice.
-To write this paper, we set breakpoints in the EIGRP code, tracing through what happened in each state so we could understand how EIGRP worked.
-I co-authored the second book published on the Cisco Press label, Advanced IP Network Design, which was released in 1999.
+Across those years, I have worked on a lot of different projects.
+My first writing was the EIGRP White Paper.
+To write this paper, Don Slice and I set breakpoints in the EIGRP code, tracing through what happened in each state to understand how EIGRP worked.
+I co-authored the second book published on the Cisco Press label, Advanced IP Network Design, in 1999.
 Since then, I have published a lot of other books and recorded a lot of video training.
-I have worked on networks in just about area you can imagine, including retail, high speed trading, retail, financial, manufacturing, and hyperscale.
-I have helped develop a number of products, as well, co-filing more than 40 software patents.
+I have worked on networks in just about every area you can imagine, including retail, high-speed trading, financial, manufacturing, and hyperscale.
+I have helped develop many products, as well, co-filing more than 50 software patents.

 In short, I worked around electronics from the early 1970s through the late 1980s, moved into computers in the 1980s, and seriously into network engineering in the late 1980s.